ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

-As we saw in the [bootstrap completion section](#when-does-bootstrapping-finish), a Subnet like the Primary Network completes when all of its chains finish bootstrapping.
-Some of the Subnet chains may have to wait for the slowest to finish.
+As we saw in the [bootstrap completion section](#when-does-bootstrapping-finish), a Subnet like the Primary Network completes once all of its chains finish bootstrapping.
+Some Subnet chains may have to wait for the slowest to finish.
 They'll restart bootstrapping in the meantime, to make sure they won't fall back too much with respect to the network accepted frontier.